jSoboil/jSoboil.github.io/rambles.md

 ---
 ---

-### Reflections on the basic properties of numbers:
+### Reflections on the basic properties of numbers
 Posted: (19th Nov, 2021)

 There are things I wish I had learned in school.
 Maybe I wouldn't have understood it then due to my ADD which often got in the way of my intent focus.
 Perhaps it was the teacher who was boring.
 Truthfully, I often found myself thinking of other things besides mathematics, as you can imagine.
 Luckily, now that I am older I have unexpectedly developed a deep intrigue for mathematics, a tinkering obsession perhaps, and  my ability to appreciate some basic mathematical proofs has grown.